jsiek/gradual-typing-in-agda/LogRel/BlogGradualGuaranteeLogRel.lagda.md

 guarantee](https://drops.dagstuhl.de/opus/volltexte/2015/5031/) ,
 which governs how the behavior of a program can change when the programmer changes some of the type annotations in the program to be more or less precise.
-It says that changing a program to be more precise, it will behave the same except that it may error more often.
+It says that when changed to be more precise, the program will behave the same except that it may error more often.
-Change in the other direction, to be less precise, yield exactly the same behavior.
+A change in the other direction, to be less precise, yields a program with exactly the same behavior.

 In this blog post I prove in Agda the gradual guarantee for the gradually typed lambda calculus using the logical relations proof